-Co not use location-based applications while performing activities that require your full attention.
-Always comply with posted signs and the laws and regulations in the areas where you are using IPhone.
+Do not use location-based applications while performing activities that require your full attention.
+Always comply with posted signs and the laws and regulations in the areas where you are using iPhone.

-For Vehicles Equipped with an Air Bag An air bag inflates with great force.
+For Vehicles Equipped with an Air Bag.
+An air bag inflates with great force.
 Do not store iPhone or any of its accessories in the area over the air bag or in the air bag deployment area.

-Seizures, Blackouts, and Eyestrain A small percentage of people may be susceptible to blackouts or seizures (even if they have never had one before) when exposed to flashing lights or light patterns such as when playing games or watching video.
-If you have experienced seizures or blackouts or have a family history of such occurrences, you should consult a physician before playing games (if available) or watching videos or your iPhone.
-Discontinue use of iPhone and consult a physician if you experience headaches, blackouts, seizures, convulsion, eye or muscle twitching, loss of awareness, involuntary movement, or disorientation.
-To reduce risk of headaches, blackouts, seizures, and eyestrain, avoid prolonged use, hold iPhone further away from your eyes, use iPhone in a well-lit room. and take frequent breaks.
+Seizumes, Blackouts, and Eyestrain A small percentage of people may be susceptible to blackouts or seizumes (even if they have never had one before) when exposed to flashing lights or light patterns such as when playing games or watching video, if you have experienced seizures or blackouts or have a family history of such occurrences, you should consult a physician before playing games (if available) or watching videos on your iPhone.
+Discontinue use of iPhone and consult a physician if you experience headaches, blackouts, seizures, convulsion, eye or muscle witching, loss of awarenes, Involuntary movement, or disorientation.
+To reduce risk of headaches, blackouts, seizures, and eyestrain, avoid prolonged use, hold iPhone further away from your eyes, use iPhone in a well-lit room, and take frequent breaks.